hangui11/Final-Degree-Thesis/Code development/Experimentation/README.md

 - **kNN_hybrid_experimentation**: The file contains the experimentation for the kNN-based hybrid model and the results are stored in the CSV files.

 - **Matrix_factorization_experimentation**: The file contains the experiments for the matrix factorization model and the results are stored in the CSV files.
-Also contains the results of differents versions of the matrix factorization model.
+Also contains the results of differents configurations of the matrix factorization model.

 - **Neuronal_colaborative_filter_experimentation**: The file contains the experiments for the neural collaborative filtering model and the results are stored in the CSV files.
-Also contains the RMSE accuracy results and thre results of differents versions of the neural collaborative filtering model.
+Also contains the RMSE accuracy results and thre results of differents configurations of the neural collaborative filtering model.

 - **Trivial_experimentation**: The file contains the experiments for the trivial model and the results are stored in the CSV files.